jrigden/mr_rigden_slides/itertools/PITCHME.md

 itertools.compress(data, selectors)
 ```

-Filter one interable with another.
+Filter one iterable with another.

 ---